Antonín Růsek: Club career

-FC Zbrojovka Brno
+Zbrojovka Brno

 2016–17 season

 He made his professional debut for Zbrojovka Brno in the home match against Vysočina Jihlava on 29 October 2016, which ended in a draw 1:1.
 He assisted in equalizing goal by Michal Škoda in the 79th minute.

 Loan to Znojmo

 On 26 July 2017, he joined Czech 2.
 Liga side 1.SC Znojmo on the one-year loan.

+Sigma Olomouc

 Loan to Jablonec

 On 8 September 2025, Růsek joined Jablonec on a one-year loan deal without an option.

+Jablonec

+On 19 July 2026, Růsek signed a multi-year contract with Jablonec.

 International career

 Růsek earned selection in September 2020, after several players dropped out of the initial squad due to the COVID-19 pandemic.
-He made his debut on 7 September 2020 in the home match against Scotland, which ended in a loss 1-2.
+He made his debut on 7 September 2020 in the home match against Scotland, which ended in a loss 1–2.
 The match took place in Andrův stadion in Olomouc and Růsek went on the pitch in the 80th minute.
 In 90th minute he hit the bar of David Marshall's goal after a fine header.